-- In June 2017, 601 live Steppe Tortoises were seized by the State Ecology Committee together with the Global Master Group LLC in the foothills of the Jizzakh region.
-The specimens were released back into suitable habitat. - In May 2021, Uzbek enforcement officials detected 700 Steppe Tortoises at Umakai road patrol post in the Chirakchi district of Kashkadarya region.
-The individuals accompanying the shipment were arrested. - On an unspecified date, Kazakh Border
+- In June 2017, 601 live Central Asian Tortoises were seized by the State Ecology Committee (current Ministry of Ecology, Environmental Protection and Climate Change of the Republic of Uzbekistan) together with the Global Master Group LLC in the foothills of the Jizzakh region.
+The specimens were released back into suitable habitat. - In May 2021, Uzbek enforcement officials detected 700 Central Asian Tortoises at Umakai road patrol post in the Chirakchi district of Kashkadarya region.
+The individuals accompanying the shipment were arrested.

-Service Officers detected seven bags weighing a total of 280 kg containing an unknown number of live Steppe Tortoises in a rail freight wagon travelling from Keles, Uzbekistan, to Saryagash, Kazakhstan.
+On an unspecified date, Kazakh Border Service Officers detected seven bags weighing a total of 280 kg containing an unknown number of live Steppe Tortoises in a rail freight wagon travelling from Keles, Uzbekistan, to Saryagash, Kazakhstan.